 If you’re thinking of divorce like millions of others in the US only, you probably thought of legal or formal separation too.
 If money is an issue, then there is another option that might help in situations like this.
 Trial separation while living together with your spouse.

-Many couples decide to separate while living together out of financial reasons, but many also choose this kind because it’s the easiest and most harmless way of changing the unbearable situation in the marriage.
+Many couples decide to be separated but still living together for financial reasons, but many also choose the agreement of trial separation because it’s the easiest and most harmless way of changing the unbearable situation in the marriage.

-Still living together and be separated in the same time has only one disadvantage compared to being separated physically – the chance to get the things back to usual very fast and unnoticed.
-However, if done right, separation while living together is a great choice for those who suffer from marital problems.
+Still living together and be separated at the same time has only one disadvantage compared to being separated physically – the chance to get things back to usual very fast and unnoticed.
+However, if done right, trial separation but living together is a great choice forthose who suffer from marital problems.

-Here’s what you need to define and why it can be better than divorce or physical separation:
+Here’s what you need to define and why trial separation can be better than divorce or physical separation:

 Have the big talk

 Sit down with your partner and openly talk about the situation.
 State clearly what you need, what you think about separated but living together boundaries.
 What you have to do, butlisten to your partner and his or her needs too.

 You’ll experience trial separation in the same house.
 Therefore, living together during separation can take a toll on mental health too.
 So, it is very important to be flexible and find a way not to act like you’re still being married.
 You’re getting consciously opting for a trial separation, keep that in mind.

 Talk about the little things and make a plan and an agreement about what are the rules of trial separation.
 Who cooks for who and does he?
 Who and when uses the bathroom?
 Is the dog someone’s responsibility?
 Who takes the kids to school?

 Don’t leave anything to coincidence.
 Give yourselves time and be officially separated, but don’t go on like that forever.
 A period of three to six months is optimal for a temporary separation.
 But whatever the spouses agree on, is also good.